 Some of the most common symptoms of obstructive sleep apnea include the following:

 As you can see, both these medical conditions have several similar symptoms, which could lead to delays in diagnosis.
-For example, if you are under treatment for depression and experience difficulties in falling or staying asleep, fatigue, lack of concentration, or mood swings, you may think that these are the effects of your mental disorder and ignore them.
+If you are under treatment for depression and experience difficulties in falling or staying asleep, fatigue, lack of concentration, or mood swings, you may think that these are the effects of your mental disorder and ignore them.

 However, if these symptoms are the result of obstructive sleep apnea instead, your condition is likely to worsen with time as you aren't addressing the issue from the root.